NEVERLAND-repository/Neverland-Backend/README.md

   git push origin
   ```

-  Now you need to merge the `master` branch into your branch.
+  Now you need to merge the `dev` branch into your branch.
 This can be done in the following way:

   ```
   git checkout <your_branch_name>